-It sounds like a time-saving solution but should you lay new turf on top of an old lawn?
-Turfonline advise against it – and here’s why.
+It sounds like a time-saving solution in theory, but should you really lay new turf on top of an old lawn?
+We would advise against it – here’s why.

 - Soil compaction – new turf needs freshly prepared soil for the roots to grow well

 - Disease – any disease could affect the new turf

 - Pests – existing pests in the soil may attack new turf

 - Weeds – pernicious weeds need to be destroyed or they will push through new turf

 - Humps and hollows – proper soil preparation gives you a level lawn that is easy to grow